Renewable energy in India: Solar power

-On 30 November 2015, the Prime Minister of India Narendra Modi and the President of France Francois Hollande launched the International Solar Alliance.
-The ISA is an alliance of 121 solar rich countries lying partially or fully between the Tropic of Cancer and the Tropic of Capricorn, several countries outside of this area are also involved with the organization.
-The ISA aims to promote and develop solar power amongst its members and has the objective of mobilising $1 trillion of investment by 2030.
-As of August, 2019, the Indian Oil Corporation stated that it wants to invest ₹25,000 crore in renewable energy projects.
+On 30 November 2015, the Prime Minister of India Narendra Modi and the President of France Francois Hollande launched the International Solar Alliance, an alliance of 121 solar rich countries aiming to promote and develop solar power amongst its members and with the objective of mobilising $1 trillion of investment by 2030.
+The Narendra Modi Government has also introduced the Solar Park Scheme, designed to establish 50 Solar Parks of 500 MW and above with a cumulative capacity of ~38 GW by 2025-26.